iotaledger/goshimmer/docs/001-mana_proposal.md

 Mana is a reputation system for nodes within the IOTA network.

 Reputation is gained by contributing to the network, i.e. creating value transfers.
-As time passes, earned mana of a node decays to encourage keeping up the good behavior.
+As time passes, part of the earned mana of a node decays to encourage keeping up the good behavior.

 ## Scope